Bubka/2FAuth-Docs/docs/security/authentication.md

 ### I lost my device

-Don't worry, there is always a solution, depending on how you have configured the 2FAuth's WebAuthn options.
+Don't worry, there is always a solution, depending on how you have configured 2FAuth's WebAuthn options.

 +++ WebAuthn is the unique login method

-If you have registered another device and still own it just use this device to log in.
-Otherwise you can recover your account by registering a new security device.
+If you have registered another device and still own it, just use this device to log in.
+Otherwise, you can recover your account by registering a new security device.

 :icon-arrow-right: Click the __Recover your account__ link of the 2FAuth's login form, this will send a link to your registered email address.
 Follow this link, you will be able to register a new device and revoke all existing ones.

 +++ WebAuthn is NOT the unique login method

-Assuming you haven't lost your password too, switch the 2FAuth login form using the link __Sign in using login & password__ and log in using your email address and password, it's that simple!
+Assuming you haven't lost your password too, switch the 2FAuth login form using the link __Sign in using login & password__ and log in using your email address and password.
+It's that simple!

 !!!warning
 Don't forget to revoke the lost device in the _Settings > Webauthn_ section.